-For most setups, the ideal position for the four TX antennas and the five RX antennas is perpendicular to the ground/horizontal plane so that they point straight up and down.
+For most setups, the ideal position for the TX and RX antennas is perpendicular to the ground/horizontal plane so that they point straight up and down.
 If the transmitter is mounted at an angle or on its side, the antennas must also be arranged so that they point up.
 Pointing the antennas in any other direction re-orients the radiation pattern and may reduce performance.

 ARRAY PANEL ANTENNA